ninsamue/sdet/Github/Readme.md

-Created a Readme for GitHub activity
+Trying to make conflict--Made changes to Readme for GitHub activity